METACEO/nodejs.chasm/README.md

 ## Usage

-* **Single Port** - provide a single numerical value to have Chasm return the its availability.
+* **Single Port** - provide a single numerical value to have Chasm return the port's availability.
 * **Smallest** - will return the smallest available port.
 * **Largest** - will return the largest available port.
 * **Port Array** - provide an array of numerical values to have Chasm return each of the availabilities in the order provided.